grillbaer/esp32-power-consumption-test/README.md

 <img src="doc/EzSBC_ESP32-01_osc_12V.png" width=400>

-### LILYGO ESP32 OLED
+## LILYGO ESP32 OLED

 A very useful board for development when a 128x64 pixel OLED display with SSD1306 controller is required.
+On the flip side, it's not really optimized for battery operation.

 <img src="doc/LILYGO_ESP32_OLED_board.jpg" width=550>